-Our stock price does not currently meet the minimum bid price for continued listing on Nasdaq.
+Our stock price has in the past and may in the future not meet the minimum bid price for continued listing on Nasdaq.
 Our ability to continue operations or to publicly or privately sell equity securities and the liquidity of our common stock could be adversely affected if we are delisted from Nasdaq

-On December 24, 2018, we received written notification from Nasdaq informing us that because the closing bid price of our common stock was below \$1.00 for 30 consecutive trading days, our shares no longer complied with the minimum closing bid price requirement for continued listing on the Nasdaq Global Market under Nasdaq Marketplace Rule 5450(a)(1).
+On each of January 16, 2013, December 9, 2014, and December 24, 2018, we received written notification from Nasdaq informing us that because the closing bid price of our common stock was below \$1.00 for 30 consecutive trading days, our shares no longer complied with the minimum closing bid price requirement for continued listing on the Nasdaq Global Market under Nasdaq Marketplace Rule 5450(a)(1).
+Each time, we were given a period of 180 days from the date of the notification to regain compliance with Nasdaq's listing requirements by having the closing bid price of our common stock listed on Nasdaq be at least \$1.00 for at least 10 consecutive trading days.

 On June 25, 2019, we announced that we had received approval from the Listing Qualifications Department of Nasdaq to transfer the listing of our common stock from the Nasdaq Global Market to the Nasdaq Capital Market, effective June 27, 2019.
-The Company has also been granted an additional 180-day grace period, or until December 23, 2019, to regain compliance with Nasdaq's minimum bid price requirement (the "Minimum Bid Price Requirement").
+The Company was also granted an additional 180-day grace period, or until December 23, 2019, to regain compliance with Nasdaq's minimum bid price requirement.
 The Nasdaq Capital Market operates in substantially the same manner as the Nasdaq Global Market, and listed companies must meet certain financial requirements and comply with Nasdaq's corporate governance requirements.
 Our common stock continues to trade under the symbol "DRRX."

-To regain compliance with the Minimum Bid Price Requirement and qualify for continued listing on the Nasdaq
+On August 13, 2019, we received a letter from the Listing Qualifications Department of Nasdaq informing us that the closing bid price of our common stock had been at \$1.00 per share or greater for at least 10 consecutive business days.
+Accordingly, the Company has regained compliance with Nasdaq Listing Rule 5550(a)(2) for continued listing on the Nasdaq Capital Market and the matter is now closed.